How to Use AirPods: Pairing, Controls, Settings and Function

 Control audio content

-You can use the Digital Crown and noise control button to do any of the following:
+You can use the Digital Crown and noise control button to do any of the following:.
+A small settings or account difference is often what explains why the same steps look different on another device.

 • Play and pause audio content: Press the Digital Crown.
 To resume playback, press it again.